alexHlebnikov/markupBuilder2GIS/README.md

             - rasterSvgSprite — sprite of raster svg-files
             — svg — svg images
         - js — folder with js.
-            - html5shiv — folder with js-files which have to be separate.
+            - separateLibs — folder with js-files which have to be separate.
 There are htm5shiv.
             - libs - folder for js-libs like jquery.
             - main.js — main.js file.